zzzprojects/docs/learnentityframeworkcore.com/pages/dbset/adding-data.md

 ## Adding Multiple Records

-The `AddRange` method is used for adding multiple objects to the database in one method call.
-The code in the next example is very similar to the previous example, but the `AddRange` method is used to save all the books _and_ the author to the database in one go:
+The `AddRange` method is used for adding multiple objects to the `ChangeTracker` in one method call.
+The code in the next example is very similar to the previous example, but the `AddRange` method is used to add all the books _and_ the author to the `ChangeTracker` in one go:

 ```csharp
 var context = new SampleContext();